Cyber 4.0 Forum, in Rome on June 3 and 4, 2026

 Official opening of the event – Official opening

-– Ministry of Business and Made in Italy (MIMIT) *
+– Adolfo Urso, Minister of Enterprise and Made in Italy (MIMIT), Address Message

 Cyber 4.0 – Secure Digitization for the Country System and International Projection